marmor97/cds-language-exam/src/5/README.md

 Another thought to consider is whether many of the same words (such as man, goat, wine, son) are used repeatedly but to express different themes in a metaphorical way.
 If this is the case, it would require more close readings of the texts.
 It is probably a different case for other text sources such as religious disussions on Reddit, with which studies have been successful at mapping topics and their differences(Stinea, Deitrick & Agarwala, 2020).

 Combining this type of distant and close reading in topic modelling can in some cases yield very strong results, however, in this case it seems to require more time and expertise to extract meaningful topics and elements of each religious text.
 Despite this, we have developed a script and pipeline that can, with quite few modifications, be applied to new texts.

-## Collaboration
-This project was made in collaboration with Frida Hæstrup.
-The work has been equally split.
-Apart from being the other brain of the idea of the pipeline and participating in project discussions, Frida contributed with modifications in bigram, trigram, corpus and dictionary functions as well as parameter tuning and plotting.
-Methods and results were also written in collaboration.

 ## References